user411/bitcoin-s/docs/tor/tor.md

 ```

 Add or uncomment those, save, and restart Tor (usually `systemctl restart tor`
-or `sudo systemctl restart tor` on most systemd-based systems, including recent
-Debian and Ubuntu, or just restart the computer).
+or `sudo systemctl restart tor` on most systemd-based systems, including recent Debian and Ubuntu, or just restart the
+computer).

-On some systems (such as Arch Linux), you may also need to add the following
+On some systems (such as Arch Linux), you may also need to add the following line:
-line:

 ```
 DataDirectoryGroupReadable 1
 ```

-You will also need permissions for the auth cookie file, this can be done doing
+You may also need permissions for the auth cookie file, this can be done doing

 ```bash
 sudo usermod -a -G debian-tor $USER